jaywhj/mkdocs-materialx/docs/reference/code-blocks.md

 ### Custom syntax theme

-If [Pygments] is used, Material for MkDocs provides the [styles for code blocks] [colors], which are built with a custom and well-balanced palette that works equally well for both [color schemes]:
+If [Pygments] is used, MaterialX for MkDocs provides the [styles for code blocks] [colors], which are built with a custom and well-balanced palette that works equally well for both [color schemes]: